 Biggest Cities In Somalia

-Mogadishu is home to 2,265,000 inhabitants, 85% of whom are Somali by ethnicity while the rest are Bantu, Arabs, and immigrants.
+Mogadishu is home to at least 1.7 million inhabitants, 85% of whom are Somali by ethnicity while the rest are Bantu, Arabs, and immigrants.
 Mogadishu started off as a trade center when it was established in the 10th century by the Arabs.
-Strategically located on the India Ocean’s shoreline, Mogadishu became a chief port in the region and grew wealthy due to trade in ivory, gold, slaves among other commodities.
+Strategically located on the Indian Ocean’s shoreline, Mogadishu became a chief port in the region and grew wealthy due to trade in ivory, gold, slaves among other commodities.
 The lucrative trade attracted invaders keen to capture the port such as the Portuguese in the 16th century.
 Mogadishu became the capital of Italian Somaliland in 1905 after the Italians purchased it from the Sultan of Zanzibar.
 Somali became an independent state in 1960, with the capital being Mogadishu.